microsoft/dicom-server/docs/how-to-guides/extended-query-tags.md

 > You can add up to 128 extended query tags.

-> Only index the first value of a single valued data element that incorrectly has multiple values.
+> Only the first value will be indexed of a single valued data element that incorrectly has multiple values.

 #### Responses